 The Company is of the opinion that this constitutes a fair comparison between the total remuneration of its CEO and a representative group comprising junior, mid-level and senior employees employed by the Company and its subsidiaries.
-This ratio was as follows in 2021: Representative Group: CEO = 1:36.
-This ratio was as follows in 2020: representative Group: CEO = 1:35.
-The difference between the pay ratio in 2020 compared to 2021 was driven by an additional variable incentive granted to the CEO in 2021.
+This ratio was as follows in 2022: Representative Group: CEO = 1:30.
+This ratio was as follows in 2021: representative Group: CEO = 1:36.
+The difference between the pay ratio in 2021 compared to 2022 was driven by the decrease in variable payment to the CEO in 2022 and the increase in the average annual remuneration of the Company and its subsidiaries.